currawong-project/libcw/README.md

 on the 'any' record.

 3. Apply the variable values defined in a instance 'args' record.
-The 'args' record may have multiple sets of args.
-If the preset instance includes an 'argsLabel' value then this record is selected to be applied.
-If No 'argsLabel' is given then the record named 'default' is selected.
-If there is no record named 'default' then no record is applied.

 The application of the args record proceeds exactly the same as applying a 'class' preset.
 If the variable value is presented in a